dxcfresher/training/README.md

-# training for devops freshers
+# training for member freshers